ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 2 - The Y-Dimension Far Lands (1.17).md

 ![17SkyVertex](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17SkyVertex.png)

-In the farther lands, the terrain generates completely empty.
-Note that it could also generate completely filled except for below sea level.
+In the farther lands, the terrain generates nothing (the water is due to the aquifer fix).
+Note that it could also generate completely filled with stone except for below sea level.

 ![17VoidFarther](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17VoidFarther.png)